cypressious/cypressious.github.io/content/posts/2025-08-29-kotlin-emerging-patterns-with-context-parameters.md

 }
 ```

-Using IntelliJ IDEA, we can migrate all callers of the deprecated method inside our project to the first overload.
+Using IntelliJ IDEA, we can migrate all callers of the deprecated method inside our project to the parameterless
+overload.

 ![IntelliJ IDEA suggests replacing calls to the deprecated method in the whole project](./images/replace-deprecated.png)

 ## Force Resolution to Non-Contextual Overload

-When the compiler resolves a call, and it has the choice between a contextual and non-contextual overload, it will
+When the compiler resolves a call and has the choice between a contextual and non-contextual overload, it will
 prioritize the contextual one.
-This can be demonstrated by altering the previous example.
+This can be demonstrated by modifying the previous example.

 ```kotlin
 fun foo(bar: Bar) {}